ArapzRuto/Data-Science-and-Analytics-Portfolio/README.md

 # 📊 Hi, I'm Ruto | Data Science and Analytics Portfolio

-Welcome to my data analytics showcase.
+Welcome to my data science and analytics showcase.
 This repository is a centralized hub built to display my end-to-end capabilities across data science and analytics, from interactive executive dashboards to relational databases and machine learning.

 ---